 2019 will be a year of transition for us.
 Under the leadership of a new Executive Director, Devika Shah, we're honing in on the kind of community building we want to do going forward for a more equitable city.

-As we begin this journey, we say goodbye to one Board member and welcome three new ones.
+As we begin this journey, we say goodbye to three Board members and welcome three new ones.

-Huge thanks to the departing Shannon Devine for her service on the SPT Board.
-A labour strategist, communicator, and activist, Shannon led the Board's communications committee.
+Huge thanks to the departing Shannon Devine, Ginelle Skerritt, and Rabindra Nath Sabat for their service on the SPT Board.

 As sad as we are to see Shannon go, we're excited to bring three more women with a broad range of professional, volunteer, and personal experiences into the fold to help guide our planning and decision-making.